Moroccan mafia: Attacks on the Dutch legal system

+Arrest

 Following the attack on the Dutch news outlet De Telegraaf and the murders of journalist Martin Kok and lawyer Derk Wiersum, Ridouan Taghi became the most wanted man in the Netherlands for several years, with multiple international arrest warrants in his name.
 He was also ranked as one of the main fugitives on the Interpol list.
-To anyone who was able to give information that could have led to his arrest, a reward of 100.000 euros was promised by the Dutch authorities, which was the highest reward for a fugitive in Dutch history.
-Taghi's right-hand man Saïd Razzouki took refuge in Medellín, Colombia under the protection of the Oficina de Envigado and the Clan del Golfo cartel, but was later on arrested by the Colombian authorities, the FBI and the DEA.
+To anyone who was able to give information that could have led to his arrest, a reward of €100.000 was promised by the Dutch authorities, which was the highest reward for a fugitive in Dutch history.

+Taghi's right-hand man Saïd Razzouki took refuge in Medellín, Colombia under the protection of the Oficina de Envigado and the Clan del Golfo cartel, but was later on arrested by the Colombian authorities, and the United States' FBI and DEA.

 In order to locate Razzouki, we needed the same techniques that were used 30 years ago to track down Pablo Escobar, because Razzouki applied the same routines in order to stay under the radar and escape every surveillance by the Colombian authorities.
 Razzouki did not use any technology or social media for eight years, to the extent that he did not update his family in the Netherlands of any news.
 Our investigators tracked him down by using intelligence planes that regularly flew over the city of Medellín with the aim of locating him.
-The last time the Elite Colombian Police Unit intervened in such a case, was during the operation carried out on December 2, 1993 to track down and shoot Pablo Escobar.
+The last time the Elite Colombian Police Unit intervened in such a case, was during the operation carried out on 2 December 1993 to track down and shoot Pablo Escobar.
 Razzouki is suspected of drug trafficking, manufacture and possession of illegal substances, homicide, and terrorism.
 He had changed his physical appearance with the help of cosmetic surgery in order to look older.
-Razzouki belonged to a European criminal organization of the Moroccan Mafia and was at the head of a group of traffickers from the Clan del Golfo cartel who were involved in the international export of cocaine, especially to Spain and Portugal.
+Razzouki belonged to a European criminal organisation of the Moroccan Mafia and was at the head of a group of traffickers from the Clan del Golfo cartel who were involved in the international export of cocaine, especially to Spain and Portugal.